A portrait montage highlighting Black Women of dark hues by Boxx The Artist

 For years, the consideration of Black people and the range of colors we are, were excluded from the printmaking process.
 We may be familiar the black-and-white era of photos that emerged in 1800s.
 This is much more than a modern day filter, but was the only method widely used to print photos.
 During this era, photos of darker complexions were either over or underexposed for over a century.

-Nevertheless, photograph portraits were groundbreaking for Black Americans, and became a powerful tool and expression of personifying and dignifying the Black experience.
+Nevertheless, photography including photo portraits were groundbreaking for Black Americans, and became a powerful tool of expression, personifying and dignifying the Black experience.
 Prior to the invention and access of photography, paintings or drawn portraits were the only way to record the appearance of someone.
-Outside of artistic creation, these methods for portraiture were luxury for the wealthy.
+This widely led to the popularity of the visual artist to capture legacy, family, and community.

-The essence of Black people were reduced on a mainstream level and often captured as caricatures misrepresenting their true appearance and features.
+Outside of artistic creation, the methods of portraiture were luxury for the wealthy and affluenced, historical documentation, and even hobby.
+With this system, the essence of Black people were grossly reduced on a mainstream level and often captured as mockery and caricatures misrepresenting their true appearance and features.
 Thus, the importance of photography was to offer a more true narrative and humanize the Black experience.

 Black Dignity Through Portraiture